-VaR is a technique for estimating potential losses on risk positions as a result of movements in market rates and prices over a specified time horizon and to a given level of confidence.
-The use of VaR is integrated into market risk management and calculated for all trading positions regardless of how we capitalise them.
-Where there is not an approved internal model, we use the appropriate local rules to capitalise exposures.
+VaR is a technique that estimates the potential losses on risk positions in the trading portfolio as a result of movements in market rates and prices over a specified time horizon and to a given level of confidence.
+The use of VaR is integrated into market risk management and is calculated for all trading positions regardless of how we capitalise those exposures.
+Where there is not an approved internal model, we use the appropriate local rules to capitalise exposures locally.
 In addition, we calculate VaR for non-trading portfolios to have a complete picture of risk.
-Where we do not calculate VaR explicitly, we use alternative tools as summarised in the 'Stress testing' section below.
+Where we do not calculate VaR explicitly, we use alternative tools as summarised in the 'Stress testing' section helow

-Our models are predominantly based on historical simulation which incorporate the following features:
+Our models are predominantly based on historical simulation that incorporate the following features:

-- historical market rates and prices are calculated with reference to foreign exchange and interest rates, commodity prices, equity prices and the associated volatilities; - potential market movements utilised for VaR are calculated with reference to data from the past two years; and - VaR measures are calculated to a 99 percent confidence level and use a oneday holding period.
+- historical market rates and prices are calculated with reference to foreign exchange and interest rates, commodity prices, equity prices and the associated volatilities; - potential market movements utilised for VaR are calculated with reference to data from the past two years; and - VaR measures are calculated to a 99 percent confidence level and use a one-day holding period.